sumit-maurya18/sumit-maurya18/README.md

 <!-- About Me -->
 <p align="center">
-My world is silent until compiled.<br>
+My world is silent untill compiled.<br>
 Not loud, but layered — like nested conditions.<br>
 I value clean syntax and rare connections.<br>
 Some variables I keep unshared,<br>